 The U.S. Tax Reform Act of 1986 limits the use of net operating loss and tax credit carryforwards in the case of an "ownership change" of a corporation or separate return loss year limitations.
 Any ownership changes, as defined, may restrict utilization of carryforwards.
-As of November 3, 2013, we had approximately \$59 million and \$17 million of federal net operating loss and tax credit carryforwards, respectively, in the U.S. subject to an annual limitation and \$34 million subject to separate return loss of our tax benefits.
+As of November 3, 2013, we had approximately \$59 million and \$17 million of federal net operating loss and tax credit carryforwards, respectively, in the U.S. subject to an annual limitation and \$34 million subject to separate return loss carryforward limitation.
+We do not expect these limitations to result in any permanent loss of our tax benefits.